-The following information is not specific to Materialize (a streaming database often used as a CDC destination.)
+The following information is not specific to Materialize (an operational data warehouse often used as a CDC destination.)
 But, if you’re building something with CDC, Materialize may be useful as a single destination handling multiple use cases.
 Read why here or register for access to try it out for free.

 Who is this for?